datenteiler/Powershell/ReadMsgFile/README.md

 The cmdlet will show the content of the .msg file like sender and receiver, the email body etc. The output are objects, not only text.

-The cmdlet is using https://github.com/Sicos1977/MSGReader and
+The cmdlet is using MSGReader by @Sicos1977 and